Attempted assassination of Harry S. Truman: Attack

 Blair House, site of the attempt, shown here c.
 2006.
 At the time of the attempt, there were two guard booths in front.

-Torresola approached Blair House, located on Pennsylvania Avenue, from the west side, while Collazo walked up behind White House police officer, Donald Birdzell, who was standing on the steps of the Blair House.
+Torresola approached Blair House, located on Pennsylvania Avenue, from the west side, while Collazo walked up behind White House police officer, Donald Birdzell, who was standing on the steps of Blair House.
 Truman was napping in his quarters on the second floor.
 Collazo tried to shoot Birdzell in the back, but had failed to chamber a round in his pistol, and the gun did not fire.
 Collazo chambered a round and fired the weapon just as Birdzell was turning to face him, and shot the officer in his right knee.

 After hearing the gunshots, Secret Service agent Vincent Mroz ran through a basement corridor, stepping out of a street-level door on the east side of the House, where he opened fire on Collazo.
 Mroz stopped Collazo with a bullet to the chest while he was on the entrance steps.
 Two other officers also shot Collazo, in what was described as "the biggest gunfight in Secret Service history."

 Meanwhile, Torresola had approached a guard booth at the west corner, where he took White House Police officer Leslie Coffelt by surprise, shooting four times at close range and mortally wounding him with a 9×19mm German Luger.
 Three of those shots struck Coffelt in the chest and abdomen; the fourth went through his tunic.

 Torresola shot police officer Joseph Downs in the hip, before he could draw his weapon.
 As Downs turned toward the house, Torresola shot him in the back and in the neck.
 Downs got into the basement and secured the door, denying the attacker entry into Blair House.
 Torresola moved to the shoot-out between his partner Collazo and several other police officers, shooting officer Donald Birdzell in the left knee.